Pioneer Cemeteries and Their Stories,

 For Veterans' Day, America flags are placed at the cemeteries by the Veterans Administration.

 The Prewett Cemetery is basically well maintained and has many older stones whose design and craftsmanship are well done, very attractive, and unique to Madison County pioneer cemeteries.
-As an example is William McCler's Victorian marker with heavy detailed carving, pointed arch, rounded lines, and multiple fonts.
+As an example is William McCler's Victorian marker, above, with heavy detailed carving, pointed arch, rounded lines, and multiple fonts.

 As the picture above indicates, viewing the Prewett Cemetry from CR 700N, the old section at the top of the hill may well be missed.
 However, there are more pioneer and early settlers' graves in the shade of the trees than newer burials near the pavement.